SamuelMacKay/miniature-commission-painter/README.md

 - CSS
     - style.css: No errors were returned when passing through offical Jigsaw validator<br> http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fsamuelmackay.github.io%2Fminiature-commission-painter%2Fassets%2Fcss%2Fstyle.css&usermedium=all&vextwarning=&warning=1

+### Manual Testing
+- I have tested that this page works in different web browsers.
+- I have tested that the project is responsive and works with different device sizes.
+It looks good and functions as normal.
+- I have tested all links, internal and external.
+They go to the correct destination and open in the correct way.
+- I have tested that all text and fonts are readable and easy to understand.

 ### Bugs
 #### Bug 1
 - The landing page image was not scaling as intended over all screen sizes, so i added new code and multiple images to load at correct screen sizes